-Join the Newcomers’ Coffee Mornings and learn more about IWAK
+Join the Newcomers’ Meetings and learn more about IWAK

-A Newcomers’ meeting is an opportunity to get together in a small group along with some “long-time” Kraków residents and share experiences, find answers to questions, and get helpful tips about life in Kraków.
-This meeting also provides a good opportunity to join IWAK if you are interested.
-Although we organise these get-togethers, it might be important to note that drinks and/or food are not provided by IWAK.
+Our Newcomers’ meeting is an opportunity to get together in a small group along with some “long-time” Kraków residents and share experiences, find answers to questions, and get helpful tips about life in Kraków.
+Although we organise these get-togethers.
+Please note that drinks and/or food are not provided by IWAK.

-You can also join the Association at any of our monthly Sheraton Coffee Mornings.
-Membership forms are available at all Coffee Mornings.
-Can’t make the Coffee Morning because of work or other committments?
-No problem, simply email us at email@example.com and pay by bank transfer (see details re membership fees and bank account number further down the page).
+New members can join the Association at any time by emailing us at firstname.lastname@example.org and pay by bank transfer (see details re membership fees and bank account number below).

 Your annual membership subscription entitles you to:

-- Access to our IWAK Facebook page, containing information on life in Poland, recommendations, tips and advice, as well as practical facts (dealing with bureaucracy, social conventions, housing, kids’ concerns, driving, shopping, health care, dining, arts, sports, markets and fairs)
+- Access to our closed IWAK Facebook group, containing information on life in Poland, recommendations, tips and advice, as well as practical facts (dealing with bureaucracy, social conventions, housing, kids’ concerns, driving, shopping, health care, dining, arts, sports, markets and fairs),

-- Invitations to all events and outings such as IWAK’s Christmas Gala, Ladies’ Nights, and our family-oriented parties.
+- Invitations to all events and outings such as IWAK’s Christmas Gala, Ladies’ Nights, and our family-oriented parties (currently subject to pandemic restrictions),

-- Please note: Some interest groups activities have a nominal charge or requirement to purchase your own materials.
+- Please note: some interest groups activities may have a nominal charge or requirement to purchase your own materials.

 It is possible to join IWAK at any time during the year.
-The remaining membership fee is determined as follows:
+For new members joining from February 2022 or later, the membership fee is a symbolic 50 złoty.

-Fees may be paid either in cash at one of our Coffee Mornings or Newcomers’ Meetings, or by electronic bank transfer to the account below.
+Fees payable by electronic bank transfer to the account below.
 Please title the transfer MEMBERSHIP and INCLUDE YOUR NAME AS REFERENCE.
-Fees are non-refundable and all renewal fees for existing members are due by 15 Oct.
+Fees are non-refundable and all renewal fees for existing members are due by the end of September.

 Bank Address: Bank Pekao S.A, Rynek Glowny 31, Kraków